Feddas/LudumDare32/README.md

 # game title: Gunpowder Engine
 This is an unconventional driving game.
 What's unconventional about it?
 Your car's engine.
-What's your engine? an unconventionally used weapon!
+What's your engine?
+An unconventionally used weapon!

 # Controls
-"Horizontal" (WASD or ArrowKeys or gamepad left stick) to attempt steering "Fire1" (left click) to fire your guns, producing explosive car thrust
+"Horizontal" (WASD or ArrowKeys or gamepad left stick) to steer "Fire1" (left click) to fire your gun engine, producing explosive car thrust

+# TODO:
+check if players vector up matches world vector up with a dot product. if more than 80`, restart in center.